dillon-mce/Processes/stretch/README.md

 1. **Short answer**: How can things go wrong if two processes attempt the above plan at the same time?
 Is there more than one way things can go wrong?
+   > If they one process reads the balance, and goes to write to it, and then another process tries to read from it, before the first file has written to it, it has wrong information.

 2. Study and understand the skeleton code in the `src/` directory.

    **Short answer**: what do each of the arguments to `open()` mean?
+   > The first argument is the filename to open/create.
+The second argument says to create a new file if one doesn't already exist, and to open it for reading and writing.
+The third argument says to set the permission to 0644, which as far as I can tell is: "-rw-r--r--"

 3. Take the skeleton code in the `src/` directory and implement the pieces marked.
 Run it.

    **Short answer**: What happens?
 Do things go as planned and look sensible?
 What do you speculate is happening?
+   > Each process on its own does the right thing, but because some of the processes are running at the same time, the read value of the current balance doesn't always reflect money that has already been withdrawn.

 4. Add calls to [`flock()`](https://linux.die.net/man/2/flock) to
    capture and release an exclusive lock on the file before reading and